valyala/gorpc/README.md

 Simple, fast and scalable rpc library for high load.

-Unlike the original library at http://golang.org/pkg/net/rpc/ it multiplexes requests over a small number of TCP connections.
+Unlike standard library at http://golang.org/pkg/net/rpc/ it multiplexes requests over a small number of TCP connections.
 This provides the following features useful for highly loaded rpc applications: